 Supplementary Tables S1-7: Search Methodology

 Six databases were searched on January 7 2021.
 The search looked for mentions of syphilis, quality of life, measures of health state utility, economic evaluations, and economic models.
 The search limits were from 2000-current, humans, and English language.
 The search strategy was refined with the project team until the results retrieved reflected the scope of the project.
 The final Medline search was amended to run across the other databases.
+Note that funding for the EBM Reviews databases ceased at the end of 2015 and so coverage does not extend to the date of the search.

 The databases searched were: